A : Click here for default coverage that you will receive if you don’t make an election before the applicable deadline.

 A : Anthem Blue Cross and Blue Shield offers a Care & Cost Finder tool, accessible from Anthem.com to compare network doctors and medical services in your area based on the price you’ll pay and quality of care other patients have received.
 To check on costs for drugs, you can continue using the "Check Drug Cost & Coverage" tool on Caremark.com.

 A : The Anthem Blue Cross and Blue Shield member website, Anthem.com, enables you to search for in-network providers in your area and does not require you to log in.
 The Anthem network for Assurant is based upon where you live, not where your doctor is located.
 Go to anthem.com and do not sign in.
-Select "Providers", then select "Find a Doctor".
-Search by Selecting a Plan or Network, enter Medical for type of care, enter your state.
-Under Medical (Employer-Sponsored), select the plan/network, then follow these steps:
+Select "Find a Doctor/Find Care" at the top of the Home Page.
+Search as a Guest and then select, Medical for type of care, enter your state, select Under Medical (Employer-Sponsored) for type of plan, then follow these steps to select the plan/network or just click on the network links below:

-- If you live in the state of Florida, scroll down to the Medical (Employer Sponsored) section and choose the NetworkBlue (Select Network) as the Plan Type.
+- If you live in the state of Florida, choose the NetworkBlue (Select Network).

-- If you live in the state of Georgia, scroll down to the Medical (Employer Sponsored) section and choose the Blue Open Access POS (Select Network) as the Plan Type.
+- If you live in the state of Georgia, choose the Blue Open Access POS (Select Network).

-- If you live in the greater Kansas City service area, scroll down to the Medical (Employer Sponsored) section and choose the Preferred-Care Blue (KC) (Select Network) as the Plan Type.
+- If you live in the greater Kansas City service area, choose the Preferred-Care Blue (KC) (Select Network).

-- If you live in the state of Wisconsin, scroll down to the Medical (Employer Sponsored) section and choose the Blue Preferred POS (Select Network) as the Plan Type.
+- If you live in the state of Wisconsin, choose the Blue Preferred POS (Select Network).

-- All other employees will scroll down to the Medical (Employer Sponsored) section and choose National PPO (BlueCard PPO).
+- All other employees should choose National PPO (BlueCard PPO).

 - Click Continue.